theupdateframework/taps/candidate-wireline-format.md

 However, without a shared wireline format, differing TUF implementations will not be able to interoperate.

 Even though different wireline formats are expressly permitted, a mechanism is needed to allow different implementations of TUF to work together.
-This TAP describes a process for creating for publicly implementable, compatible wireline formats, which are called POUFs.
+The mechanism described in this TAP, a POUF, is a publicly implementable and compatible wireline format.
 In addition to wireline format, POUFs contain details of any design decisions including additional metadata fields, encodings, and encryption that affect the operation of the implementation on the wire.
 POUFs allow different TUF implementations with the same POUF to interoperate.

 # Rationale